DeloitteHux-Old/Mozu-Widget/README.md

 6. Click **Save**.

-## Add the Magnetic Code Widget to Your Site
+## Add Configured Recommendation Zone to Your Site
 1. In Admin, go to **Main > Site Builder > Editor**.
 2. In the site tree, select page recommendation zone is configured for (e.g. product page).
 3. Switch to the **Widgets** view.